ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 roots, and organs.
 Nitrogen demand during organ development is fulfilled through retranslocation from leaves, stems, and roots.
-Nitrogen retranslocation is initiated at the beginning of the grain fill stage for corn and temperate cereals, but not until after LAI decline in soybean.
+Nitrogen retranslocation is initiated at the beginning of the grain fill stage for all crops except soybean, for which retranslocation is after LAI decline.
 Nitrogen stored in the leaf and stem is moved into a storage retranslocation pool.
-For temperate cereals, nitrogen in roots is also released into the retranslocation storage pool.
+For wheat and rice, nitrogen in roots is also released into the retranslocation storage pool.
 The quantity of nitrogen mobilized depends on the C:N ratio of the plant tissue, and is calculated as